 Workers' Compensation - SB 662 by Sen. Hays and HB 605 by Rep. Hudson would address a loophole in the workers' compensation system that allows physicians to dispense repackaged drugs and charge employers drug prices that greatly exceed the statutory reimbursement for the same medications dispensed by pharmacies.
 If the bill passes, it should reduce workers' compensation rates.
-SB 662 is scheduled to be heard in its last committee on Tuesday and HB 605 has passed out of its second committee.
+SB 662 is ready for the floor but HB 605 is stuck in a committee.

 Natural Gas for Vehicles - SB 560 by Sen. Simpson and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
 Currently, Florida law treats natural gas as an alternative fuel with a unique licensing structure and system of fees and taxes.
 Additionally, local governments would be allowed to use the local surtax to provide funding to installers of natural gas fueling stations.
-HB 579 passed out of the House.
-SB 560 was amended to match HB 579 and is ready for floor action.
+HB 579 passed out of the House and SB 560 is ready for floor action.

 Ad Valorem Exemptions - SB 1064 by Sen. Latvala and HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device.
 The exemption for improvements that strengthen the property's resistance to wind damage has been deleted from both bills.
 The exemptions would only apply to work done on or after January 1, 2013.
-HB 277 passed out of the House and SB 1064 is scheduled to be heard in its last committee on Tuesday.
+HB 277 passed out of the House and SB 1064 is ready for the floor.